sphaero/sphof/docs/test1.rst

 displaying and other Actors for creating the drawings.
 As you read in the :doc:`guide <guide>` you can use a :py:class:`LeadActor` to start other Actors.
-You can now understand that this :py:class:`LeadActor` also needs to display as it will be the only one with access to the display!
+You can now understand that this :py:class:`LeadActor` also needs to display the drawings as it will be the only Actor with access to the display of the computer!

 PainterActor and CanvasActor Class
 ##################################